maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 let ref1: &mut String = &mut st;
-let ref2: &mut String = &mut st; // => error[E0499]: cannot borrow `s` as mutable more than once at a time
+let ref2: &mut String = &mut st; // => error[E0499]: cannot borrow `s` as mutable more than once at a time let ref3: &String = &st; // error[E0502]: cannot borrow `st` as immutable because it is also borrowed as mutable

 println!("{ref1}, {ref2}");
 ```